 - Demand quality.Stations are not going to air PSAs that are not well-produced, so ensure all creative aspects of the PSA – from the writing to lighting – look professional.
 Also try to avoid dull creative generally known as “talking heads” and use a more compelling approach.
 You can see some of the TV PSAs that were created by our producer at: Good Creative.

 - Adhere to media requirements.
-This includes everything from producing an exactlytimed PSA in a high-definition format, to making sure there is a kill date, an Ad-ID code, along with bars, slate and tone on the front end of the TV PSA.
-(Goodwill Communications details a variety of requirements in its PSA Producer’s Guide available at www. psaresearch.com/images/PRODUCER’1/.,20GUIDE. pdf.)
+This includes everything from producing an exactly timed PSA in a high-definition format, to making sure there is a kill date, an Ad-ID code, along with bars, slate and tone on the front end of the TV PSA.
+While this sounds very technical, your ad agency or producer should know all the station requirements necessary to get on the air.

 - Hire a professional PSA producer and distributor.
-These individuals know the ins and outs of production and distribution, specific to PSAs.
+These individuals know the ins and outs of PSA production and distribution.
 Additionally, a distributor can provide you with data to show the impact of your campaign, something that’s difficult for nonprofits to do without assistance.

 Bill Goodwill is the founder of Goodwill Communications, Inc., a firm that distributes, and evaluates national public service advertising campaigns for nonprofits and federal agencies.